 David represents Australia on ISO/TC 83 Sports and Recreational Equipment.
 He is an invited technical observer on the European Union Technical Committee CEN/TC 136/SC 1 Children’s Playground Equipment and Surfacing (since 2006).

-David is currently the Assistant Student Ombud and a past Deputy Chair of the UTS Academic Board (2011-12).
+David is currently the acting Head of School and Assistant Student Ombud.
+He is a past Deputy Chair of the UTS Academic Board (2011-12).

 David was a Green Beret within 1 Commando Regiment in the Australian Army Reserve in the 70s and again in the 80s.
 He was selected to represent 1 Commando Company on their prestigious Mountbatten Team that went on to win the 1988 Trophy.